Six Flags over Texas History

 1978Shockwave added

-1979 (at conclusion of season)Big Bend removed; Angus Wynne passes away
+1979 (at end of season)Big Bend removed; Angus Wynne passes away

 1980Judge Roy Scream added